fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

 **_Q5.6 - Describe the differences._**

-A common re-referencing strategy is to use the linked mastoids as a reference.
+A common rereferencing strategy is to use the linked mastoids as a reference.
 This is achieved by taking the data (remember: the data has been physically referenced during the recording to one of the mastoid electrodes), and subtract half of the signal recorded at the other mastoid electrode.
 In MATLAB it looks